Limcap/pj-macscript/README.md

-# Macbook ProRetina 2015 - Sleep Fix
+# Macbook Pro Retina 2015 w/ Force Touch - Sleep Fix

 ### What is this tool?